-- obtaining an understanding of the key controls related to the assessment of going concern. - holding discussions with management to understand their assumption and cash flow projections. - challenging the key assumptions based on our knowledge of the business and general market conditions affecting the Betjeman Holdings JvCo Limited group (the 'group'), our understanding of the future performance of the business, industry forecasts and assessed the potential risk of management bias.
-Particular focus was applied around the impact of Covid-19 on the short-to-medium term financial performance of the group. - reviewing the historical accuracy of management's forecasts by comparing the actual results to forecasts. - testing the integrity of the cash flow projections using our computer assisted analytics tools, and tested the accuracy and completeness of the underlying data. - evaluating the adequacy of disclosure made in note 2.2 to the financial statements in respect of the company's ability to continue as a going concern.
+- challenging the key assumptions based on our knowledge of the business and general market conditions affecting the Betjeman Holdings JvCo Limited group (the 'group'), our understanding of the future performance of the business, industry forecasts and assessed the potential risk of management bias.
+Particular focus was applied around the impact of Covid-19 on the short-to-medium term financial performance of the group. - reviewing the historical accuracy of management's forecasts by comparing the actual results to - testing the integrity of the cash flow projections using our computer assisted analytics tools, and tested the accuracy and completeness of the underlying data. - evaluating the adequacy of disclosure made in note 2.1 to the financial statements in respect of the company's ability to continue as a going concern.